pull-stream/pull-stream-workshop/README.md

 when all the items are read, cb(true) to indicate the end of the stream.

-to run test `node verify.fs 2 exercise02.js`
+to run test `node verify.js 2 exercise02.js`

 ---